As an affiliate marketer, one of the most important pieces of your business is being able to drive targeted traffic to your offers.

 - It’s slow compared to other traffic methods

 - Can be quite overwhelming for beginners to learn

 To my surprise, TikTok is not just for teenagers who want to share silly dancing videos.
 There are actually quite a few affiliates who are CRUSHING IT right now and making a lot of money on TikTok!
 More on this in a few minutes…

 Despite TikTok being a relatively new app, it has been downloaded over 1.5 billion times.
 This impressive figure makes it the seventh most downloaded app of the 2010s.

 TikTok videos are also known for going viral easily which means you may be able to reach a decent amount of those 1.5billion users.

-Basically, all you would have to do is create short 15 second TikTok videos and get them in front of the right eyeballs.
+Basically, all you need to do is create short 15-second TikTok videos and get them in front of the right eyeballs.